10 Famous Law Books to Read Before University

 “The first reason for studying Law at university is that doing a Law degree is great at helping you learn how to think carefully, imaginatively, and sensibly.
 I am not sure how much schools do nowadays in helping their students to think – students I meet say that much more emphasis is placed on rote learning and regurgitating information.
 Certainly, when I ask them to discuss a situation raising some issue of law, their responses seem to be much more guided by their instincts and emotions, rather than by carefully and imaginatively reasoning their way to a sensible conclusion.

-One of the most famous law books in the world, and one that is highly recommended for all prospective students heading off to study law at university is Nicholas J. McBride’s Letters to a Law Student.
+This is one of the most famous Law books in the world, and is highly recommended for all prospective students heading off to study law at university.

 As the name suggests, McBride’s book is broken up into a digestible collection of ‘letters’ which are addressed to a fictional student.
 Together, they form a collection which outlines what it’s like to study Law in higher education, and more importantly, invites you to think deeply about whether studying the subject at university is right for you.

 McBride by definition, is an author, professor, and University of Cambridge Fellow, making him well-equipped to offer advice to prospective Law students.
-Not only does he touch on topics about what it’s like to study law, he also offers practical advice on what it’s like to study the subject at different universities.
+Not only does he touch on topics about what it is like to study Law, but also offers practical advice on what it is like to study the subject at different universities.

 3. The Rule of Law, by Tom Bingham